-Here’s a list of big data visualization tools.
+This blog discusses a list of big data visualization tools.
 I’ve split them into two categories, for non-developers and developers.
-The non-developer tools have nice graphical interfaces, while the developer tools require some programming and offer more flexibility.
+The non-developer data visualization tools provide a nice graphical user interface, while the developer tools require some programming and offer more flexibility.

 Tools for non-developers